Profit Taking and Wilting Tech Stocks Wither Wall Street

 Despite the healthy quarterly performance, IBM stock struggled through the session.
-IBM recouped most of the day's losses but still closed at 107, off 1/4.
+By late afternoon, IBM had recouped most of the day’s losses and stood at 106 3/4, off 1/2.

 Shares of semiconductor, software and other computer companies came under heavy selling pressure.
 Microsoft slumped 7 to 102 and led the Nasdaq list of active stocks.